ranranrunforit/Agents/README.md

 **[Email Assistant with LangGraph](./ambient_agent)**

-This project implements an email assistant built.
+This project implements an email assistant.
+The agent can triage incoming emails, generate context-aware responses, learn from user feedback, and allow for human intervention before executing critical tasks.
 It follows a structured, multi-stage development process that starts with a basic agent architecture and progressively adds layers of evaluation, human oversight, and long-term memory.
-The agent can triage incoming emails, generate context-aware responses, learn from user feedback, and allow for human intervention before executing critical tasks.

 **Libraries:**